Urgent care vs. emergency room

-You’re cutting strawberries and you accidentally slice your thumb.
-The pain isn’t terrible, but the cut looks deep.
-It’s bleeding badly.
-So, what do you do?
-Do you visit your local emergency room (ER) or head to the nearest urgent care center?
+You’re cutting strawberries and accidentally slice your thumb.
+The pain isn’t terrible, but the cut looks deep and is bleeding badly.
+So, what do you do—head to the emergency room (ER) or visit your nearest urgent care center?

 When to go to urgent care